PAYSTUB MAKER Team is here to serve you with your payroll duty and more information about health insurance.

 Where post-retirement medical benefits are provided, separate accounts must be maintained for key-employees.
 Any amount allocated to such an account is to be treated as an annual addition to a qualified defined contribution plan.
 Thus, if the employer maintains a defined contribution plan, the annual additions limit will be reduced proportionately to the amount contributed to the funding of the post-retirement medical benefits.
 However, the 15% limit is not affected.

 Health Insurance fuel comes from a payroll.

 Section 512(a)(3)(E) provides that earnings on VEBA trust assets may be set aside if the amount does not cause total assets to exceed account limits.
 If employer contributions exceed the deductible amounts, the VEBA trust will be currently taxed on all of its earnings.

 Nondiscrimination Rules Applied

 Since 1985, all VEBAs are subject to nondiscrimination rules under §505.
-Each class of benefits must be provided under a classification of employees set forth under the plan which does not discriminate in favor of highly compensated employees.
+The plan must categorize employees in order to provide benefits specific to each employee group. which does not discriminate in favor of highly compensated employees.
 For each class of benefits, such benefits must not discriminate in favor of highly compensated employees.
 In determining nondiscriminatory plan coverage, the following employees may be excluded:

 (1) Those with less than three years of service;